google/koladata/docs/api_reference.md

   functor for the outer function being traced.
   The result of 'kde.call' is also assigned a name with a '_result' suffix, so that it also becomes an separate variable in the outer function being traced.
-  This is useful for debugging, and also to use kd_ext.call_multithreaded.
+  This is useful for debugging.

   This can be used to avoid excessive re-tracing and recompilation of shared python functions, to quickly add structure to the functor produced by tracing